 BIOS is short for Basic Input Output System.
 It is much more than the name suggests.
 One might think that BIOS controls input and output system.
-But the BIOS does much more and it is not possible for any operating system to continue without a proper BIOS in place.
+But the BIOS does much more, and it is not possible for any operating system to continue without a proper BIOS in place.
 Today, we will see what is BIOS in computers.

 What is BIOS

 BIOS is a firmware, in short.
-It is stored on a chip on a part of the computer motherboard and is basically, a set of instructions that run to help load the operating system.
+It is stored on a chip on the part of the computer motherboard and is basically, a set of instructions that run to help load the operating system.
 You OS would fail to load, if not for the BIOS!

 When you turn on the computer, BIOS instructions are initiated.
 These instructions make it check the RAM and the Processor (for faults) on your computer.

 - It enumerates the RAM by checking each compartment to see if all of them are working.